rbetser/CMD/readme.md

   <img src="images/vis_results.png" alt="" height="200"/>

 # **Visualization Code**
-When CMD parameters are saved in a file, the visualization code is also avialable -
+The visualization code is also avialable, when CMD parameters are saved in a file -
 ```sh
 python visualization.py
 ```